-The MIT certificate(s) installed on your computer will expire on July 31, 2019.
-You must renew these certificates by that date to retain access to MIT’s secure web applications, including Atlas, WebSIS, Stellar, software downloads, and more.
+The MIT certificate(s) installed on your computer will expire on July 31, 2020.
+You must renew these certificates by that date to retain access to MIT’s secure web applications, including Atlas, WebSIS, software downloads, and more.

 Having a valid certificate is the first step in verifying your identity via MIT’s Touchstone authentication service.
 The second step is provided through Duo two-factor authentication.
 To access MIT’s secure online spaces, you need both a valid certificate and a device registered for use with Duo.

 You'll need to renew the certificate for each browser on every computer you use.
 Renewal consists of downloading and installing replacement certificates for your expiring ones.

 To install new certificates for Chrome, Internet Explorer, and Safari browsers, CertAid is the quickest and easiest solution.
 Download and install the latest version of CertAid from the IS&T software grid.
 Instructions for using CertAid can be found in the IS&T Knowledge Base (KB).